urgdog/urg.systems/thonks/new-home.md

 - Test walls with a stud finder + voltage mode (don't drill holes thru pipe either!)
 - know how to patch drywall (is not hard, even drywaller can do it and they weirder than urg)
 - Floors: squeaks = subfloor movement?
 Water damage? sometimes just bad job and is not critical
-- Doors and windows: do they close cleanly (settling) (if 2 hard it might mean something weird or easy - not scary, just knowing is good)
+- Doors and windows: do they close cleanly (settling) (if to hard it might mean something weird or easy - not scary, just knowing is good)

 *Urg says: Old houses say where things don't line up- new thing